Americans love fireworks, especially on the Fourth of July, but experts warn they can be dangerous if not used safely.

 If a fireworks-related eye injury occurs: seek medical attention immediately; do not rub or rinse your eyes, and do not apply pressure; do not remove any objects that are stuck in the eye; do not apply ointments or take any blood-thinning pain medications, such as aspirin or ibuprofen.
 The U.S. Consumer Product Safety Commission has more on fireworks.

-For more pediatric health and safety advice, visit oprmc.com/pediatrics.
+Learn more about pediatric health and safety.